SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs-service-providers.md

 ## Update an org's credits allocation

 :::info
-If the org has already depleted credits, you can see a red color warning icon in the **Usage %** column and a red-colored usage bar in the **Allocation & usage** section when you view the selected org.
+If the org has already depleted its credits, you can see a red color warning icon in the **Usage %** column and a red-colored usage bar in the **Allocation & usage** section when you view the selected org.
 :::

 To change an org's credits allocation: